Rhode Island EITC #

 In addition, you need to provide your employer with written notice of your intent to take a leave of absence at least 30 days before the leave begins.

-Rhode Island State Grant Program #
+Rhode Island Supplemental Grant

 Students must have a calculated financial need of at least $1000 to be eligible for a RI state award.
 Award amounts range from a minimum of $300 to a maximum of $1,400.